Check and manage your Kent email (...@kent.edu) regularly.

 CHANGING LEVELS AND CRITERIA FOR SKIPPING ESL LEVELS

 Usually, students move from level to level if they have passing grades in Reading, Writing, Listening AND Grammar.
 If a student wants to skip one level, he/she must have a GPA of 3.75 or higher.
-NOTE: Starting Fall 2016, students will not be permitted to skip until completing level 5.
 In order to advance from level to level, ALL students must get a passing grade in Reading, Writing, Listening, AND Grammar, including students with F2 visas.

 RELEASE POLICY FOR UNDERGRADUATE STUDENTS: